 The following sign types below shall be permitted for properties containing a quasi-public/institutional use (as defined in Sec.
 27-113) irrespective of whether the sign type is permitted in the applicable district.
+Where the provisions in this Sec.
+20-28 conflict with any provisions in any district regulations elsewhere in the Code, the regulations in Sec.
+20-28 shall govern and control.
 Each property shall be entitled to the following signs subject to the following standards: